U.S. flag

 Enhancing Healthcare Team Outcomes

 Lipedema requires an interprofessional healthcare team that includes clinicians (MDs, DOs, PAs, NPs), specialists, surgeons, nursing staff, and pharmacists.
-The condition requires a careful diagnosis and strong collaborative effort between a number of medical disciplines.
+The condition requires careful diagnosis and strong collaboration among multiple medical disciplines.
 Psychological professionals may also be part of the clinical picture to help the patient with self-esteem issues.
-Interprofessional cooperation can help drive patient outcomes to a more favorable result.
-[Level 5]
+Interprofessional cooperation can help improve patient outcomes.

 Review Questions